Section of Pain Medicine

 How We Can Help

 Following evaluation, there may be recommendations for treatment in the Section of Pain Medicine or for treatment at home or by other physicians at Cleveland Clinic.
 Treatment options may include physical rehabilitation, medications, referrals for such interventions as nerve blocks or spinal cord stimulation, and referrals for biofeedback training.
-An intensive interdisciplinary rehabilitation program is recommended for those with high levels of pain, suffering, and functional impairment, and may very in intensity from inpatient care to a few hours a day of outpatient care.
+An intensive interdisciplinary rehabilitation program is recommended for those with high levels of pain, suffering, and functional impairment.

 Chronic Pain Rehabilitation Program video

 To learn more about the Chronic Pain Rehabilitation Program, including treatment and appointment options, please contact our Neurological Center for Pain or Rehabilitation and Sports Therapy department.